-How to seal-watch safely
+How to watch seals safely

-How to seal-watch safely
+How to watch seals safely

 Grey Seal (Halichoerus grypus).
 Donna Nook National Nature Reserve, Lincolnshire, United Kingdom.
 December 2009. - Neil Aldridge